 Based on the success of their campus-wide Drop-Rate Improvement Program, they applied those tactics to engage students in online learning programs, too.
 A key strategy?
 Instructors need to build strong relationships with their students and get to know them personally.

 Even when students are separated by distance, instructors can still get to know their unique personalities, with a little effort.
 “Get to know your students.
 Talk to them by name, meet with them all the time, tell them that you care, that they’re real people,” explained Robert.
-In addition to frequently interacting with online students via messages such to ask if they have any questions about the upcoming quiz, some professors have their students introduce themselves by sharing a few hobbies and interests, so their online classmates can get to know them, too.
+In addition to frequently interacting with online students via messages, such as to ask if they have any questions about the upcoming quiz, some professors have their students introduce themselves by sharing a few hobbies and interests, so their online classmates can get to know them, too.

 At Odessa, building strong relationships worked.
 “What was most surprising is our [online] students started succeeding at higher rates.”